Best Ohio Stepparent Adoption Guide: What to Know Before You File

 2. What County Are You Filing In?

-Ohio stepparent adoption is filed in the Probate Court of the county where the adoptive child resides.
+Ohio adoption petitions may be filed in the Probate Court of the county where the petitioner resides, where the child was born, or where the agency holding custody is located, as applicable.
 Probate Court fee schedules, local forms, and local rules vary significantly across Ohio's 88 counties:

-The county you file in is not a choice you make — it is where the child lives.
-But knowing your county's specific requirements before you start prevents the common mistake of preparing a filing package that does not match local rules.
+The county you file in must fit one of Ohio's jurisdictional bases — such as the petitioner's residence, the child's birth, or the location of an agency holding custody.
+Knowing that county's specific requirements before you start prevents the common mistake of preparing a filing package that does not match local rules.

 Resource Comparison for Stepparent Adoption